wombleton/gitlaw-nz/acts/W/Wildlife Act 1953.md

     *   (f) \[Repealed\]

-    *   (fa) commits an offence against [section 63A][112] (which relates to the taking of absolutely or partially protected marine wildlife) shall be liable to imprisonment for a term not exceeding 6 months or to a fine not exceeding $250,000 and to a further fine not exceeding $10,000 for every item of marine wildlife (other than coral) in respect of which the offence was committed:
+    *   (fa) commits an offence against [section 63A][112] (which relates to the taking of absolutely or partially protected marine wildlife) is liable to imprisonment for a term not exceeding 2 years, or to a fine not exceeding $250,000, or both:

     *   (fb) commits an offence against [section 63B][113] (which relates to the reporting of accidental or incidental death of absolutely or partially protected wildlife) shall be liable to a fine not exceeding $10,000\.